Wednesday, July 16, 2014

 • Candidates are elected by direct popular vote (as opposed to the American two-tiered system that favors conservatives).

-• Far-right media are far less prominent.
+• Though increasing their hold, far-right media are less prominent.

 • The parliamentary system allows a number of parties.